flydiscohuebr/nvidia-304/README.md

 # nvidia-304
-This repository contains fixed packages and patches to use the Nvidia 304.137 driver on newer Linux distros (up to kernel 6.8)
+This repository contains fixed packages and patches to use the Nvidia 304.137 driver on newer Linux distros (up to kernel 6.9)

 Inside each distribution folder you will find tutorials for generating the packages and installing the driver
 ## Supported distros
 **Debian**
-- 10/11/12/13?/Sid?
+- 10/11/12/13?/Sid(**tested on unstable 2024/07/02**)

 **Ubuntu**
 - 20.04/22.04/23.10/24.04?